Thoughts on Maker Ed

-My experience in the UTeach program has luckily allowed me to see some of the important aspects of maker education in action in classrooms I have taught.
-In Classroom Interactions, a course in the UTeach program with a major field component, I taught three lessons to an aquatic science class of juniors and seniors in high school.
-One of the lessons focused on by-catch, a phenomenon where fishing nets catch species other than intended, such as catching a dolphin when aiming for tuna.
-In this lesson, I implemented a significant making component: each group of students was tasked with designing and building a net made from household supplies, such as pipecleaners, paper clips, plastic bags, and more.
+My experience in the UTeach program has luckily allowed me to see some of the important aspects of Maker Education in action in classrooms I have taught.
+In a series of lessons on ocean environmentalism I taught to an aquatic science class of juniors and seniors in high school, one of the lessons focused on by-catch.
+This is a phenomenon where fishing nets catch species other than intended, such as catching a dolphin when aiming for tuna.
+In this part of the lesson series, I implemented a significant making component: each group of students was tasked with designing and building a net made from household supplies, such as pipecleaners, paper clips, plastic bags, and more.
 Students were given a budget of $10000, with each supply varying in price.
 The nets were then used to catch "fish", which were represented by various types of beans and marbles.
 The goal of this lesson was to show the students the economic ramifications of better fishing nets, while also demonstrating the difficulty associated with building a net that catches only one species of fish.